1974 COLD CASE MURDER OF LISA THOMAS IN ROCKLAND

 and Cottingham was indicted in June.

-the Lorraine McGraw case closure public, in the midst of the
+to make the Lorraine McGraw case closure public, in the midst of the

 on-going Lisa Thomas investigation.
-Peter Vronsky
+Dr. Vronsky

-immediately objected to making the McGraw cold case closure public by
+objected to making the McGraw cold case closure public by

 Rockland County in the way it was going to be done, because it would

-integrity of the Lisa Thomas
+imperil the integrity of the Lisa Thomas

 investigation.
+It

 was too early to make the McGraw case public.
 Fitzgerald's ambition to be

-associated with a
+associated with a notorious serial killer,

 out-weighed for him